larsonmpdx/fruitfacts/help wanted.md

 * scion trade support (trade calculations, search, notifications etc.)
 * unix housekeeping: break backend and frontend into separate users and tighten up folder permissions, consider chroot type stuff
 * USDA zone ratings: many references have these and I don't import them. they could be handled with a voting/averaging system similar to the relative harvest days, being aggregated across references.  search could use it as a filter (min/max zone)
+* youtube thumbnail fetcher in the style of the pdf and webpage ones in /backend/src/bin/
+  * I think this library has what's needed: https://docs.rs/google-youtube3/latest/google_youtube3/api/struct.Thumbnail.html